View courses in

 STH TH 848: World Christianity

-STH TH 854: Life and Works of Bartolome de las Casas
+STH TH 854: Topics in Christianity in Colonial Latin America: Bartolome de las Casas

 STH TH 855: Women and American Religion